 A Resolution for Repentance and Transformation

-*The following resolution was written by the Inclusive Pastors leadership team and will be submitted to the Mennonite Church USA Resolutions Committee on November 6, 2020.
-We hope this will be brought to delegates at the 2021 MC USA convention.
+It is our hope this resolution will be brought to delegates at the 2021 MC USA convention.
 For more background on issues addressed by this resolution, please see the Report from the Advisory Group on Mennonite Church USA Membership Guidelines.

-You can support this resolution as an individual by signing below.
+Even though the resolution has already been submitted, you can still support it as an individual by signing below.
 If you are part of a congregation or other organization that would like to sign on in support, please email InclusivePastors@gmail.com.

 The legacy of the 2001 Membership Guidelines is in direct contradiction to the vision and calling of MC USA; they have given us conflict and loss, not “healing and hope.”4